We are committed to developing literacy skills through uniting the important skills of reading and writing.

 We teach children to read initially by a synthetic phonics approach, using the Read, Write Inc. scheme in Class 1 then supplementing it with a variety of other materials as children’s skills develop.

 We are now using the Talk 4 Writing approach to develop children's understanding and skills with writing.
 We are coming to the end of the first year of a two year training programme.
 Talk for Writing, developed by Pie Corbett supported by Julia Strong, is powerful because it is based on the principles of how children learn.

 Talk for Writing enables children to imitate the key language they need for a particular topic orally before they try reading and analysing it.
 Through fun activities that help them rehearse the tune of the language they need, followed by shared writing to show them how to craft their writing, children are helped to write in the same style.
 Schools that have adopted the approach have not only increased their children’s progress but have found that children and teachers alike love it.
-It not only works throughout primary schools from the early years to Year 6 but also in secondary schools where it is key to making literacy across the curriculum really work.

 For more information click on this link to go to the Talk for Writing Website

 Our school is now using Star reader and the Accelerated Reader approach to assessing reading.
 The children have the opportunity to select from a wide range of good quality reading books, from a well-stocked library in both Key Stages as well as book collections in the classroom.
 A variety of reading schemes are used flexibly to support reading development, from early decoding skills to complex and sophisticated reading comprehension.